Dr John Matthews

 Staff serving as external examiners

-John has served as an External Examiner for undergraduate programmes at UK HEI as well as for PhD level students at University of London.
+John has served as an External Examiner for programmes at UK HEI as well as for PhD level students at University of London.
 He has served on QQA Audit panels and validation events in addition to writing new programmes at undergraduate and postgraduate level.

 John has published on the subject of ethics in performance and his co-edited collection, A Life of Ethics and Performance, is now available in a second paperback edition.